keystonejs/keystone/docs/content/docs/walkthroughs/lesson-1.md

 ---
-title: "Lesson 1: Installing Keystone"
+title: 'Lesson 1: Installing Keystone'
-description: "Learn Keystone: Lesson 1"
+description: 'Learn Keystone: Lesson 1'
 ---
 Learn how to install Keystone, create your first content type, and get an app up and running with an intuitive editing environment.

 ## Introduction